grafana/bugbounty/get-started.md

 Please refer to the following [documentation page](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/) in order to understand the roles and permissions in Grafana.

-Installed non-core plugins are considered to be trusted so any vulnerability affecting those will be handled outside of the bug bounty program.
+Non-core plugins are considered out of scope as Grafana administrators install them at their own risk.

 ## Accepted risks
 * **Grafana**: A user with Viewer role that can tamper with dashboard queries [[documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/#limit-viewer-query-permissions)]